Connect with us

 Pilot Project

-In 2014, Jomo Kenyatta University of Science and Technology, Egerton, Maseno, Kenya School of Government and South Eastern Kenya University were all cleared by the government to finance construction of their student hostels through public-private partnerships.
+In 2014, Jomo Kenyatta University of Science and Technology, Egerton, Maseno, Kenya School of Government and South Eastern Kenya University were all cleared by the State to fund construction of their student hostels through public-private partnerships.

 JKUAT was seeking investors to build hostels for 20,000 undergraduates at its main campus.
-The plan also included construction of 50 guest houses and a 1,000 capacity hostel for graduate students.
+The plan also included the construction of 50 guest houses and a 1,000-capacity hostel for graduate students.

-The university was also seeking for investors for a 4,600 capacity tuition block at its main campus and lecture halls to house 7,000 students at its Westlands campus.
+The university was also seeking investors for a 4,600-capacity tuition block at its main campus and lecture halls to house 7,000 students at its Westlands campus.

 South Eastern Kenya University was seeking investors to build a hostel for 7,000 undergraduates and 1,000 graduate students next to its main campus, while Embu University College was looking to build a 4,000-capacity accommodation facility.